-Cash and cash equivalents, restricted cash, amounts receivable, reclamation bond, trade and other payables, and lease are classified as and measured at amortized cost.
+Cash, restricted cash, amounts receivable, reclamation bond, trade and other payables, and lease are classified as and measured at amortized cost.
 The contractual cash flows received from the financial assets are solely payments of principal and interest and are held within a business model whose objective is to collect the contractual cash flows.
 The financial assets and financial liabilities are subsequently measured at amortized cost using the effective interest method.
+Investments are classified as and measured at FVTPL.